sanaagarkar/Task-Manager/README.md

 ## How is this different from X (Trello, NextCloud, etc)?

-One of the primary goals of Taskcafe is to provide a project management tool that I personally enjoy using for my own projects and fits my workflow.
+One of the primary goals of Project-Manager is to provide a project management tool that I personally enjoy using for my own projects and fits my workflow.

 During alpha development, the current plan is to build the "basic" features - features that are pretty much